 As mentioned above, the best models are accurate and timely.
 You need good information to make decisions about the future, but you also need information at the right time to make those decisions.

-Get automated profit and loss, cash flow statements, and balance sheets with Flightpath by Baremetrics.
+Get automated profit and loss, cash flow statements, and balance sheets with Baremetrics Forecast+.

 What is financial forecasting software?